The Cambridge Security Initiative

 • A Programme Fee covering the academic programme and one of the following accommodation options:

 The programme fee is payable once an applicant is admitted.
-The applicant will receive a registration form to complete, which requires them to choose the desired option (depending on availability) and pay the corresponding Programme fee.
-The receipt of the filled registration form and the relevant programme fee secures and guarantees your place on the ISI Programme.
+The applicant will receive a registration form to complete, which requires them to choose the desired option (depending on availability) and pay the corresponding programme fee.
+Receipt of the completed registration form and the relevant programme fee secures and guarantees a place on the ISI Programme.

-The accommodation fee includes a daily continental breakfast and covers attendance at 10 ‘formal halls’.
+The accommodation fee includes a daily continental breakfast and covers attendance at several College Dinners and two Gala Dinners.

 Please note, en-suites are subject to availability and will be allocated on a first-come-first-served basis.

-Should it not be possible for you to live in Cambridge for the duration of the programme for family or other reasons, please let us know when you make your application.
+Should it not be possible for a student to live in Cambridge for the duration of the programme for family or other reasons, they should let us know when they make their application.

 Sir Richard Dearlove Scholarship